Toubic/TheMusicAPI/README.md

 3. Motivate and defend your authentication solution?
 Why did you choose the one you did?
 Pros/Cons.

 Pros:
 I wanted a simple authentication because I don't feel like it is sensitive data that my API handles.
-So I let a third party handle user data and registration of users (Stormpath).
+So I let a third-party handle user data and registration of users (Stormpath).
 This because securing user data and handling authentication yourself is a difficult process which takes a lot of time and effort.
 Cons:
 You have to register users via the Stormpath web page.